 Do not exceed a 50/50 mixture of ethylene glycol and water.
 A higher proportion of ethylene glycol will alter the heat transfer properties of the coolant.
-A 50/50 mixture will provide freeze protection to $-34^{\circ}$ F ( $-37^{\circ}$ C).
+A 50/50 mixture will provide freeze protection to -34° F (-37° C).

 Water used for engine coolant should be clean, low in minerals, and free of corrosive chemicals.
 Use distilled or soft water if available.
-Avoid the use of well water, which may contain minerals which can clog the heat exchanger core and reduce cooling efficiency.
+Avoid the use of well water, which may contain minerals that can clog the heat exchanger core and reduce cooling efficiency.